5gon12eder/msc-graphstudy/README.md

 The following layout interpolation algorithms are available:

- - `LINEAR` -- uses simple linear interpolation between vertex coordinates
+ - `LINEAR` &mdash; uses simple linear interpolation between vertex coordinates
- - `XLINEAR` -- like `LINEAR` but tries to reduce paradox effects by aligning the principal exes of the two parent layouts beforehand
+ - `XLINEAR` &mdash; like `LINEAR` but tries to reduce paradox effects by aligning the principal exes of the two parent layouts beforehand

 These constants are specified by the enumerator `LayInter` which is defined in the file `./driver/constants.py`.

 The following layout worsening algorithms are available:

- - `FLIP_NODES` -- flips the coordinates of randomly selected pairs of nodes
+ - `FLIP_NODES` &mdash; flips the coordinates of randomly selected pairs of nodes
- - `FLIP_EDGES` -- flips the coordinates of randomly selected pairs of adjacent nodes
+ - `FLIP_EDGES` &mdash; flips the coordinates of randomly selected pairs of adjacent nodes
- - `MOVLSQ` -- deforms the entire drawing using affine transformations based on moving least squares as described by Schaefer et al.
+ - `MOVLSQ` &mdash; deforms the entire drawing using affine transformations based on moving least squares as described by Schaefer et al.
- - `PERTURB` -- adds white noise to vertex coordinates
+ - `PERTURB` &mdash; adds white noise to vertex coordinates

 These constants are specified by the enumerator `LayWorse` which is defined in the file `./driver/constants.py`.